 Introduction

-John's gospel is held together by a number of interrelated signs and discourses.
 In chapter 4, verses 1-42, we find recorded a conversation between Jesus and a woman of Samaria - a discourse on the water of life.
-The passage focuses on Jesus as the source of spiritual life.
-Jesus is the source of eternal sustenance - the life-giving Spirit.
+In our passage for study Jesus proclaims that he is the source of spiritual life, the source of eternal sustenance - the life-giving Spirit.
 If we ask him for life eternal then it is ours as a gift.

 The passage

 v1-6.
 The Pharisees note that Jesus' disciples are baptizing more people than John and so Jesus moves out of the danger zone of Judea, northward through Samaria to Galilee.
-Going via Samaria was the best way to avoid danger.
+Going via Samaria was the shortest route.
 The Samaritans were Jews who interbred with imported foreigners after the fall of Samaria to the Assyrians in 722BC and so were despised by pure-blood Jews.

 v7-15.
 Resting by a well, Jesus asks a Samaritan woman for a drink of water.
-She is taken back by the request, given that Jews would not normally drink from the same utensil as a Samaritan.
+She is taken aback by the request, given that Jews would not normally drink from the same utensil as a Samaritan.
 Jesus points out that she is the one who should be asking for a drink, not water as such, but "living water."
 The Samaritan woman assumes Jesus means running water.
 Does Jesus think he is greater than Jacob who gave the village this well?
-There is no fresh running creek nearby, or a subterranean stream attached to the well.
-Jesus points out that with his "living water" a person will never thirst again, for it is the water of life eternal.
-The woman still fails to understand, thinking that Jesus is promising some magical water that will overcome thirst.
+There is no fresh running creek nearby.
+Jesus points out that with his "living water" a person will never thirst again.
+Yet, the woman still can't quite grasp the fact that Jesus is using the image of fresh running water as a spiritual metaphor for the gift of eternal life.
+She thinks Jesus is promising some magical water that will overcome thirst.
 She would be happy to have some of this water and so never have to slave at this well ever again.

 Living Water

 The image of life-giving water found in our passage for study comes from Ezekiel 47:1-12.
-The prophet Ezekiel sees a river flowing from the new temple, starting as a trickle from the sanctuary, running out of the temple and becoming a great river, and "where the river flows everything will live."
+The prophet Ezekiel sees a river flowing from the new temple, starting as a trickle from the sanctuary, running out of the temple and becoming a great river.
+The prophet tells us that "where the river flows everything will live."

 Life is lived at the material level.
 We love, enjoy, experience.... yet this is more existing than living.
 Existence is a bitter/sweet proposition, certainly more sweet than bitter for those living in Western Society.
-Living, on the other hand, is ultimately found on another level, a level where we experience true life, real life, a life lived with God, a life infused with the divine presence, filled with the Spirit of God.
-Yet, where will we find this "living water" such that we will never thirst again?
-John reminds us that Christ is the source of this authentic life.
+Living, on the other hand, is ultimately found on another level, a level where we experience true life, real life, a life lived with God, a life infused with the divine presence, a life filled with the Spirit of God.

 Discussion